tim-ahn/cinemago/README.md

 # cinemago
-A dynamic, mobile-first, social networking web application for movie enthusiasts who want to journal, share and categorize their movie interests.
+A dynamic mobile-first social networking web application for movie enthusiasts who want to journal, share and categorize their movie interests.

 ## Live Site